datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 ##### Suppress Envoy headers

-If true, Ambassador will not emit certain additional headers to HTTP requests and responses.
+If true, $productName$ will not emit certain additional headers to HTTP requests and responses.

 For the exact set of headers covered by this config, see the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#config-http-filters-router-headers-set)